Report by Bradley Rice

 Moors Academy head to Knowle (2:30pm) on Saturday, taking place at The Robins Nest on Hampton Road (B93 0NX).

-Bradley Rice can be found writing for his blog – Half-Time Oranges – where he provides original insights into the original game from a number of different angles, all sharing the same trend of focusing on real stories from real people.
+Bradley Rice can be found writing for his blog – Half-Time Oranges – where he provides original insights into the beautiful game from a number of different angles, all sharing the same trend of focusing on real stories from real people.

 He can also be found providing live tweets and content for Solihull Moors Academy side @MoorsAcademy